fahad10inb/GenAI-Project/README.md

+Certainly!
+Here's the revised README with improved grammar and alignment:

+---

 # Image-to-Audio Story Converter

 This project facilitates the conversion of images into narrative audio stories using image captioning, text generation, and text-to-speech technologies.